 Exploratory testing focuses on the discovery, the exploration, and the investigation of a digital product, looking at its functional, graphical, and ergonomic aspects.
-As exploratory testing is carried out without a test plan, it requires to simultaneously manage several testing activities: the product discovery, the understanding of its functioning, and setting up a testing strategy.
+As exploratory testing is carried out without a test plan, as opposed to scenario testing, it requires to simultaneously manage several testing activities: the product discovery, the understanding of its functioning, and setting up a testing strategy.
 Testers thus combine all these testing activities in order to carry out relevant testing cases that haven’t been previously considered.

 This qualitative approach brings organizations to adopt an exploratory testing approach based on experience.

 If they have the adequate resources and the time, organizations can choose to carry out exploratory testing in addition to other testing methods and in particular to the scenarized method.